 Plan Grant Agreement clause Timeline

 Transition Plan (if required) B2.5.1 Within 3 months of the project's Grant Offer being executed by the ARC in RMS

-Strategic Plan B2.3
+Strategic Plan

-Gender equality and within six months of the Project Start Date
+Gender equality and B2.3 within six months of the Project Start Date

+diversity plan

+Mentoring and professional

+development program

-diversity plan Mentoring and professional development program Recruitment plan (in line
+Recruitment plan (in line

 with clause D2.1.2)

 Translation Plan

-KPI targets B5.1
+KPI targets B5.1 Submit to ARC within 6 months of the Project Start Date.

 Recruitment

 Commencement for ICHDR D2.1 Within 12 months of the Project Start Date

 and ICPD

-\due to COVID disruptions, the ARC has extended this deadline to 12 months.
+^{}due to COVID disruptions, the ARC has extended this deadline to 12 months.